How to Prevent Separation Anxiety in Dogs: A Guide for the Pet Owner Returning to the Office

 Separation anxiety is a common behavior issue for many dog owners.
-The University of Illinois College of Veterinary Medicine reports that 20 to 40 percent of dogs exhibit this behavior.
-In the midst of the COVID-19 pandemic, this likely isn’t much of a problem due to owners working from home, but we’re here to help you get ahead of behavior issues for when you head back to work.
-Recently adopted dogs and puppies are especially at risk of developing separation anxiety as having you home with them is all they’ve ever known.
+Recently adopted dogs and puppies are especially at risk of developing separation anxiety, as having you home with them is all they’ve ever known.

-Our friends over at Embark recently spent some time with Margaret MacEwen, dog trainer and founder of Super Fine K9, to talk about what steps owners can take with their dogs now to prevent separation anxiety from developing after the transition back to a normal routine.
+Our friends over at Embark recently spent some time with Margaret MacEwen, dog trainer and founder of Super Fine K9, to talk about what steps owners can take with their dogs now to prevent separation anxiety from developing.

 How to Avoid Dog Separation Anxiety with Crate Training